 - Art.
 79 (1999 Code)

-On April 5, in a one-day trial, six activists, whose backgrounds range from defending religious freedom, to environmental rights, to multi-party democracy, were sentenced to a combined 66 years in prison and 17 years of house arrest under Article 79 of the 1999 Criminal Code.
-Five of the activists are key members of the pro-democracy group, The Brotherhood for Democracy.
+On April 5, in a one-day trial, six activists, whose backgrounds ranged from defending religious freedom, to environmental rights, to multi-party democracy, were sentenced to a combined 66 years in prison and 17 years of house arrest under Article 79 of the 1999 Criminal Code.
+Five of the activists were key members of the pro-democracy group, The Brotherhood for Democracy.
 All have been known to support political prisoners and their families and advocate for human rights.
 Nguyen Trung Ton was sentenced to 12 years in prison and three years of house arrest.